 Once the yellow-tongue flooring was laid throughout, it finally started to feel like the space was coming together.

-Next, Damian did a thorough sanding of these babies with an electrical sander.
+Next, Damian did a thorough sanding of the beams with an electrical sander.
 Hideous job.
 The beams were so rough that it literally took a full day to get them smooth.
 We then had to fill all the holes (there were lots!) and hand sand them so the beams would be completely smooth for the paint.
 Labour of love much?

 We could now start to see how these two spaces would work together.